pitulujan/proyecto/README.md

 Password : admin

-Note : The application is being desing to run on mobile devices, we still need to fix the views for a more friendly experience on large screens.
+Note : The application is being desing to run on mobile devices, we still need to fix the views for a more friendly experience on larger screens.